What are Accounting & Financial Services Careers?

 - Search out job shadow opportunities on Handshake that will provide you with a "day in the life" experience of different careers

-- Attend alumni, parent and employer-led Accounting & Financial Services panels and workshops throughout the year - check Handshake events for more details
+- Attend alumni, parent and employer-led Accounting & Financial Services panels, workshops, and meet-ups throughout the year - check Handshake events for more details

 - Apply for a research internship at the CMC Financial Economics Institute

 - Join the CMC Blockchain Investment Group